HiNala/med_notes/README.md

 1. Place an audio recording in the `audio_recordings` directory
 2. Run the transcribe command
-3. The audio is transcribed using OpenAI's Whisper model
+3. The audio is transcribed using OpenAI's Whisper model (API or local)
 4. The transcription is processed by an LLM using the prompt template
 5. Structured case notes are displayed and saved